ferrouswheel/drugregulation/README.md

 This project is a technical proposal for implementing drug rationing in a world where recreational drugs are treated as a health concern and not a criminal charge.

+_Note_: This the transcribed version of my late night thoughts while drifting asleep.
+Drug policy is a complex area, so please excuse any lack of foresight shown here.
+I present it as something to prompt discussion, rather than a finished product!

 ## Rationale

 The code herein consists (or will consist) of a system to track drug